+There will be no changes to the existing traffic patterns with the modified site plan.
 The existing vehicular driveway entrances on the northeast and northwest areas of the site along SE 17th Street Causeway will remain.
-The existing driveway entrances on the northeast and northwest will respectively accommodate vehicular access and the food truck, marina, and employee entrance.
-Patrons can arrive to the event site on foot, by car and boat.
-A new non-vehicular, pedestrian access point will be located along Harbor Inlet Drive to permit pedestrian, bike, and golf cart access to the site.
+The northeast entry drive now includes a drop off area to the event's main entry to the south.
+Patrons can arrive to the event site on foot, by car or bus shuttle, and by boat.
 There will not be a publicly accessible vehicular entrance along Harbor Inlet Drive.
-There will be no changes to the existing traffic patterns with the proposed site plan.
 Applicant is not requesting any road or bridge closings.